robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       format (the byte with red first).
 The total size of data must be width * height * 2.
 No type checking is performed.

-printString(x, y, s , font [, fgcolor = None ][, bgcolor = None])
+printString(x, y, s , font [, transparency = 0][, fgcolor = None ][, bgcolor = None])
     # Print a string s at location x, y using the font given in font.
       The actual choices are SmallFont, BigFont or SevenSegNumFont.
+      For transparency the following values are valid:
+        0: no transparency.
+The BGcolor is used for char. background
+        1: 50% transparency.
+The previous background is 50% dimmed
+        2: full transparency: The previos bacground is kept.
       If fgcolor is given, that color is used for the characters.
-If bgcolor is given, that color is used for the background.
+      If bgcolor is given, that color is used for the background for transparency 0.
 Default are colors set by setColor() and setBGColor().
       FGcolor and BGcolor must be triples that can be converted to a bytearray, e.g. tuples, lists or strings.

 ----- lower level functions ---